CarXTechnologies/dro-map-uploader/README.md

 <img src="Image/14.png" alt="Capture camera" style="width:300px;"/>

+This screenshot shows the older context-menu command.
+In the current version, use the Capture button at the bottom of the Inspector.

 ## Publishing a map

 1. Open **Tools → MapBuilder**.
 The header shows your account, **Platform** (currently mod.io) and the **EN / RU** language selector.
 English is the default.